realworldocaml/book/book/command-line-parsing/README.md

 Note that the `'result` parameter of the type alias `basic_command` is instantiated as `unit` for the type of `Command.basic`.

-It makes sense that `Command.basic` wants a parser that returns a function;
-after all, in the end, it needs a function it can run that constitutes the execution of the program.
+It makes sense that `Command.basic` wants a parser that returns a function; after all, in the end, it needs a function it can run that constitutes the execution of the program.
 But how do we get such a parser, given the parser we have returns just a filename?

 The answer is to use a `map` function to change the value returned by the parser.
-As you can see below, the type of `Command.Param.map` is very similar to the code of `List.map`.
+As you can see below, the type of `Command.Param.map` is very similar to the type of `List.map`.

 ```ocaml env=main
 # #show Command.Param.map;;